exeter-creww/SFM_Precision/sfm_precision/README.md

 ### Installation

-Then, if you want to add this as a module in the Metashape python distribution, just copy SFM_precision.py into this
+Then, add this package to the Metashape python distribution, just copy sfm_precision into this
 folder: "C:\Program Files\Agisoft\Metashape Pro\python\Lib\site-packages".
 Then the module can be used in custom scripts or called directly from the Metashape console.

-**SFM_precision.py** module based on code published by James et al. 2017, which produces a sparse point cloud of mean
+**sfm_precision** package based on code published by James et al. 2017, which produces a sparse point cloud of mean
 location and x, y and z precision estimate for each tie point, based on Monte Carlo analysis in Metashape.

-**Launch_script.py** is an example script for running the SFM_precision module 'headless' from the command line.

 #
 ### Run SFM Precision Analysis